albar965/littlenavmap-manual/src/en/MENUS.rst

 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 As :ref:`show-ai-and-multiplayer-aircraft` but shows online network aircraft on the map if enabled.
-This setting affects all traffic from online networks like IVAO, VATSIM or custom networks which can be enabled in ``Options`` on page :ref:`online-flying`.
+This setting affects all traffic from online networks like IVAO, VATSIM or custom networks which can be enabled in the options dialog on page :ref:`options-online-flying`.

 See :doc:`ONLINENETWORKS` for an overview and :ref:`vehicles-legend` for information on aircraft colors and symbols.